 Will Palettes restaurant return following the North Building project?
 Will there be a restaurant?

 There will be a new restaurant space inside the building, as well as a quick-service café.
-Early in 2017, the museum issued an RFP for food service vendors in the new Welcome Center.
 The Welcome Center vendor will be announced as the project progresses.

 Can people still book events (e.g., weddings, luncheons, lectures) at DAM during this project?